 The Journal Value Analytics (JVA) tool started as a pilot project in 2012.
-It aims to provide members with more data to help assess the value of the titles and evaluate their institution’s participation in CRKN-licensed journal packages.
+It aimed to provide members with more data to evaluate their institution’s participation in CRKN-licensed journal packages and assess the value of the titles.

-The JVA is completed on an annual basis and provides a broad perspective of a member’s collections at the title level.
-Typically, CRKN provides an analysis of licenses that are up for renewal after that year.
+The JVA was completed on an annual basis and provided a broad perspective of a member’s collections at the title level.
+Typically, CRKN provided an analysis of licenses that were up for renewal after that year.

-Each member institution who participates in the relevant licenses receives a series of tables and charts for quick review purposes, as well as a spreadsheet with the raw data and formulas allowing each member to further manipulate the data for analysis.
+Each member institution who participated in the relevant licenses received a series of tables and charts for quick review purposes, as well as a spreadsheet with the raw data and formulas allowing each member to further manipulate the data for analysis.